Versailles Day Trips from Paris

 If you are hesitating about which day to go to Versailles, on Tuesdays there is a musical show in the gardens and on weekends they light up the fountains.

 If you feel like discovering one of the many symbols of the city, I can recommend (of course) the Eiffel Tower, the Garnier Opera or the Louvre.
-I leave you linked here my articles on the subject in case you are interested in exploring some of the options: Eiffel Tower Tickets and Tours, Paris Opera House Tickets and Tours y Louvre Museum in Paris Tickets and Tours.
+I leave you linked here my articles on the subject in case you are interested in exploring some of the options: Eiffel Tower Tickets and Tours, Paris Opera House Tickets and Tours y Louvre Museum Tickets and Tours.